Do Lutherans Celebrate Lent? Learn the Truth

 The most significant historical observance of Lent by Lutherans is the omission (along with the “Hymn of Praise”) of the word “Alleluia” from sermons, hymns, and liturgy during the Lenten season.
 [4]

-Meaning “Praise the Lord” in Hebrew with joyful connotations.
-The stark absence of “Alleluia” recognizes the themes of penance and repentance that are so prevalent during Lent.
+Meaning “Praise the Lord” in Hebrew with joyous connotations.
+The stark absence of “Alleluia” recognizes the themes of penance and repentance prevalent during Lent.
 (Also see Why Are Lutheran Churches Named After Saints?)

 Lent’s solemn and reflective undertone transforms into a festive and joyous celebration marked by the return of exuberant “Alleluias” and triumphant hymns with the arrival of Easter Sunday.

-For many Lutherans, Easter Sunday and the closing of Holy Week is a significant spiritual event and one of the highlights of the Lutheran calendar.
+For many Lutherans, Easter Sunday at the end of Holy Week is a significant spiritual event and one of the highlights of the Lutheran calendar.

 • Fat Tuesday